 Exercise and Diabetes

 For individuals with diabetes, lifestyle changes are the first line of defense.
 Physical activity is one of the best ways to keep diabetes in check.
-Exercise lowers the amount of glucose in your bloodstream.
+Exercise lowers the amount of glucose in your bloodstream, and rebounding is a great way to help manage the symptoms of diabetes.
 Working muscles burn glucose, even if there isn’t enough insulin in your system, so your blood sugar goes down.
 Avoid long-term complications like kidney disease and arteriosclerosis.
 Exercise also gives these health benefits: